Remiswl/necromunda_symfony/README.md

 	* Make possible to add territories and display them
 	* Display gangers' equipment, skills and injuries
 * Manager gangers
-	* Add equîpment, skills and injuries
+	* Add equipment/weapons, skills and injuries
 	* Modify image
-	* set default image
-	* add a list of images the player can choose
+	* when recruit, add a list of images the player can choose
 	* @Route: add a slug with the ganger's name (Grafikart - Découverte de Doctrine 33')
 * ~~Houses~~
 * ~~Resources~~
 * Settings
-	* add and modify weapons
+	* add, modify and delete weapons
-* Fixtures
-	* Create fixtures (with Faker; Grafikart - Paginer les biens 2'34")
+	* add, modify and delete skills
 * Finish create database (see details below)
 * Allow access to the site to registered users (Grafikart - Le composant Security)